Ericsson/cognitive-labs/_posts/2025-07-31-python-packaging-evolution-pip-poetry-uv.md

 > 💡 *Curious about where Python packaging trends are heading?
 Try Googling: “code speed”, “modern Python packaging”, or “developer workflow optimization”.*

-## pip vs Poetry vs uv: A New Landscape
+## A New Landscape in Python Packaging

 Python has long lacked a single, unified approach to dependency management.
 But with uv shaking up the status quo, it’s worth comparing how these three tools stack up — not just on features, but on philosophy.